How to support friends and family with the digital landline switchover

 Don’t worry, we will offer a dedicated landline service, allowing them to use their landline in the same way they do today.

 Switching to Digital Voice is free for all customers and for almost everyone it will be a simple transition with no home installation work required.
-Below are a few useful resources that will help you to explain the changes to your loved ones.

 -